 300.8 A4 An appropriate reviewer is a professional with the necessary knowledge, skills, experience and authority to review, in an objective manner, the relevant work performed or service provided.
-Such an individual might be a Member in Public Practice.
+Such an individual might be a Member.

 Communicating with Those Charged with Governance